ffrankies/kindschi-fellowship-journal/README.md

 - Re-formatting the data could take a while.
 There's also the question of the time-steps to take into account.
 Do I look at the data in terms of days, in terms of hours, or just in terms of number of movements?
 - I might want to change the RNN type I use to a dynamic rnn, to allow for batches with different sizes.

+## Week 7

+### Major Happenings

+- The RNN now trains with the new batches.
+- May have figured out a simple way to ignore 'unknown' tokens in the input - either exclude them in the argmax operation, or, if randomizing the output, do a softmax on the probabilities that don't include the unknown token (which will be easy because the unknown token is always last).

+### Roadblocks

+- Python list to numpy array conversions isn't pretty.
+- Training is much, much slower with the new batches.
+Can't tell if it's the batches themselves, or all the padding.
+- Trying to use the dynamic rnn throws out an error on input tensor shape, even though it seems to be the correct shape.
+(It complains that the tensor is of rank 2, when it is actually of rank 3).

+### Prospective

+- Operations on tensors with more than two dimensions are hard to visualize, which slows down my understanding of what the network is doing.
+I might be worth it to do some practive with 3d and 4d tensor operations by hand.